shaunish/shaunish.github.io/_posts/2025-08-05-yahtzee-smarter.md

 ![Lower section categories in Yahtzee](/images/yahtzee/lower_categories.png)

 A player may choose a category even if their dice do not fulfill the requirements of that category and receive a score of zero.
 Once a player uses a category, they fill in the score box for that category and cannot use that category again in this game.
-However, if a player has already filled their Yahtzee box with a score of 50, if they later get another Yahtzee, then they get a Yahtzee bonus of 100 points, and then pick a separate category to fill in, as usual.
+However, if a player has already filled their Yahtzee box with a score of 50 and they later get **another** Yahtzee, they receive a Yahtzee bonus of 100 points, and then pick a separate category to fill in, as usual.
 If the upper section category for the Yahtzee roll has not been filled in, then that category must be chosen.

 Additionally, a Yahtzee can be used as a *Joker* for the Full House, Large Straight, and Small Straight categories, if the Yahtzee box and the corresponding upper section box for the roll have already been filled in.

-For example, if a player rolls 5 threes, and they have already chosen the Yahtzee box earlier in the game, then they must choose the Threes category.
-If the Threes category has already been filled in, then they can choose any lower section category - they might choose, for example, the Large Straight category (using the Yahtzee roll as a Joker) and receive 40 points.
+Here's an example.
+If a player rolls 5 threes, and they have already successfully chosen the Yahtzee box earlier in the game, then they **must** choose the Threes category.
+In this case, they will receive the 100 point Yahtzee bonus, plus the normal amount of points from the Threes category for their roll.
+If the Threes category has already been filled in, then they can choose any lower section category - they might choose, for example, the Large Straight category (using the Yahtzee roll as a Joker) and receive 40 points plus the 100 point Yahtzee bonus for 140 points.

 If any of that was confusing, don't worry - I was halfway into coding this when I realized I had been implementing the Jokers incorrectly and had to backtrack.
-If you'd prefer a man patiently explain the rules over slo-mo shots of rolling dice, [this](https://www.youtube.com/watch?v=5Zzttnc4C8w) might be more to your taste.
+If you'd prefer learning the rules via a man patiently explain the rules over slo-mo shots of rolling dice, [this](https://www.youtube.com/watch?v=5Zzttnc4C8w) might be more to your taste.

 ## Implementing Yahtzee In Python